OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

 Congratulations, dedicated quick start developer!
 In this exercise, you have created an application that uses the Microsoft Graph People API.
 This quick start ends here.
 But don't stop here - there's plenty more to explore with the Microsoft Graph.

 ## Next Steps and Additional Resources:
-- See this training and more on `http://dev.office.com/`
+- See this training and more on http://dev.office.com/.
-- Learn about and connect to the Microsoft Graph at `https://graph.microsoft.io`
+- Learn about the Microsoft Graph at https://graph.microsoft.io.